Share the health benefits of pumpkin with your four-legged friend.

 Pumpkin seeds are mini-powerhouses of nutrition.
 They are a valuable source of zinc, which is concentrated in the very thin layer found underneath the shell, called the endosperm envelope.
 The seeds also contain vitamin E, including alpha-tocopherol, gamma-tocopherol, delta-tocopherol, alphatocomonoenol and gamma-tocomonoenol, as well as manganese, phenolic antioxidants and antioxidant phytonutrients like lignans, phosphorus, magnesium, copper and iron.

 Pumpkin seeds, extract and oil, have been found to have anti-microbial, anti-fungal, and anti-viral properties.
 Cooked pumpkin is a good remedy for intestinal worms, though the seeds have been found to be more effective than the flesh.
 The seeds are not commonly allergenic, and do not contain measurable levels of oxalates.

-Preliminary studies have demonstrated that pumpkin seed extract and pumpkin seed oil improve insulin regulation in diabetic animals, and support kidney function.
+Preliminary studies have demonstrated that pumpkin seed extract and oil improve insulin regulation in diabetic animals, and support kidney function.
 A decrease in oxidative stress was also observed.

-By incorporating pumpkin into your recipes, you can harness the power of pumpkin for your dog or cat!
+By incorporating pumpkin into your recipes, you can harness a huge punch of nutrition for your dog or cat!